Yazwh0/BitMagic.Documentation/Debugger/Debugger.md

 ## Host System Compatibility

+The machine must have a x64 CPU, as the underlying emulator is written in x64 assembler.

 Windows is *beta*.

-Linux (x64) is *beta*.
+Linux is *beta*.
 Tested using Ubuntu.

-Apple devices are not supported, but if its x64 based it *might* work.
-Try overriding the system check via the settings menu and let me know!
+Apple devices are not supported but if its x64 based it *might* work.
+Try overriding the system check via VSCode's settings menu and let me know!

 ## Installation